spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/oci-registry.md

 ## Limitations

-- Automatic Synchronization is not supported for Zarf registries.
+- Automatic synchronization is not supported for Zarf registries.

 - OCI Helm registries created before Palette version 4.5.0 do not support automatic synchronization.
 To enable automatic synchronization, re-register the OCI Helm registry.